 During this time Crowther worked on his translation of the Bible into Yoruba, a significant work as it was the first time the Bible had been translated into an African language by a native speaker.
 Early missionary translations naturally relied heavily on native speakers as informants and guides; but in no earlier case had a native speaker been the key proponent of such a project.

 Crowther insisted that the translation should indicate tone – a departure from tradition.
-In vocabulary and style, he sought to promote colloquial speech by listening to the elders and noting significant words that emerged in his discussions with Muslims or specialists in Yoruba traditional religion.
-Over the years, he noted words, proverbs and various forms of speech; one of his hardest blows was the loss of the notes of eleven years of such observations and some manuscript translations when his house burned down in 1862.
+In vocabulary and style, he sought to promote a colloquial speech by listening to the elders and noting significant words that emerged in his discussions with Muslims or specialists in Yoruba traditional religion.
+Over the years, he noted words, proverbs, and various forms of speech; one of his hardest blows was the loss of the notes of eleven years of such observations and some manuscript translations when his house burned down in 1862.

 The modern Written Yoruba was the product of the missionary committee’s work, with Crowther interacting with his European colleagues on matters of orthography.
-Henry Venn, the honorary secretary of CMS at the time, engaged some of the best linguistic expertise available in Europe: not only Schön and Professor Samuel Lee, the society's regular linguistic adviser, but also the great German philologist Karl Richard Lepsius.
-The outcome can be seen in the longevity of the Yoruba version of the Bible and in the development of a rich Yoruba literature.
+Henry Venn, the honorary secretary of CMS at the time, engaged some of the best linguistic expertise available in Europe: not only Schön and Professor Samuel Lee, the society's regular linguistic adviser but also the great German philologist Karl Richard Lepsius.
+The outcome can be seen in the longevity of the Yoruba version of the Bible and in the development of rich Yoruba literature.

 Crowther contributed immensely to general language study and translation.
 He wrote the first book in Igbo (Isoama-Igbo: A Primer), which was published in 1857.
 He begged Schön, now serving an English parish, to complete his Hausa dictionary, sending one of his missionaries to study Hausa with Schön.
 Most of his Sierra Leone staff, unlike people of his own generation, were not native speakers of the languages of the areas in which they served.
 The great Sierra Leone language laboratory was closing down; English and the common language, Krio, took over from the languages of the liberated.